corda/corda-runtime-os/components/configuration/README.md

 13. `ConfigReadServiceEventHandler.setupSubscription` will also create a compacted topic Kafka subscription, hooked up to the `ConfigProcessor` instance.
 The compacted topic forms a map of strings to `Configuration` objects.
-For example, with the combined worker, we would see 8 keys, such as "corda.membership" and "corda.cryptoLibrary".
+For example, with the combined worker, we would see 8 keys, such as "corda.membership" and "corda.cr yptoLibrary".
 The values in the map are Avro `Configuration` objects, which have:
         - a string field `value` which is a JSON representation, with defaults applied
         - a string field `source` which is a JSON representation, without defaults applied
         - an int field `version` (starts at 0)